DOFLinx/docs/docs/parameters/11_The_Parameters.md

-The path can be absolute, ie C:\DOFLinx\MAME\ or relative from the location where the program executes from, ie if the program is in C:\DirectOutput and you have a DOFLinx_MAME folder below that the value can be DOFLinx_MAME\ .
-Absolute path names such as C:\DirectOutput\DOFLinx_MAME\ are best.
+The path can be absolute, ie C:\DOFLinx\MAME\ or relative from the location where the program executes from, ie if the program is in C:\DOFLinx and you have a DOFLinx_MAME folder below that the value can be DOFLinx_MAME\ .
+Absolute path names such as C:\DOFLinx\MAME\ are best.

 The value must end with a backslash